 Color balancing was performed using METRO_NICE software.
 The resulting images were mosaicked into one seamless database of imagery and extracted to match the existing MassGIS Orthophoto Index Grid tile layout (each image tile covers 4,000 × 4,000 meters on the ground.).
 Images were quality-controlled by Sanborn using Adobe PhotoShop software.
 Final deliverables included 1/2-meter pixel resolution GeoTiff images with supplementary tfw files and metadata.

 MassGIS quality assurance included rigorous independent checks of the spatial accuracy using other datasets of significantly higher accuracy, and field work that included the capture of highly accurate GPS points that were compared to the same locations appearing on the deliverables.
 MassGIS also assessed the visual quality and appearance of the images.

 Due to the large size of the original half-meter GeoTIFF images, MassGIS is also making these images available in the compressed JPEG 2000 (JP2) formats.
-Options include images tiled by the orthophoto index as well as large regional mosaics, which comprise from 26 to 73 ortho index tiles.
-Users may access the JPG2000 data by free download from the MassGIS Amazon Web Server or by ordering the Mosaics data on DVD or user supplied gard drive.
+Options include images tiled by the orthophoto index.
+Users may access the JPG2000 data by free download from the MassGIS Amazon Web Server.
 Details are provided below.